Dysperia/ArenaToolBox-TemplateEditor/README.md

-TemplateEditor (currently developed version)
+TemplateEditor
 ==============

 # Summary

 TemplateEditor is part of the ArenaToolBox project which want to provide translators and modders various tools for creating, editing and update the different TES1: Arena file formats.
 TemplateEditor provides support for exploring and editing the TEMPLATE.DAT file.
 This file contains the majority of Arena in-game texts.
 However, the game will look for these texts at specific offsets and thus when translating the game one can have a limited number of characters.
 Since the offset are located in POINTER1.DAT, this tool was imagine to edit the text and update the offsets.
 Thanks to that, the limitation is removed.
-Also, keep in mind that this tool is in under active development and has not yet all his functionalities.
 BSATool was created by David Aussourd alias Dysperia (softwatermermaid@hotmail.fr) with Java 8 and JavaFX.

 Note: Arena will use special character like #, % and &.
 Do not use them in your edited text or Arena could not appreciate it.